mwczapski/api_development_with_private_swagger_editor/openapi_Spec_development_using_Swagger_Editor_In_Container.md

 CONTAINER_NAME=test_swagger_editor HOST_LISTEN_PORT=3101 ./scripts/initialize_editing_environment.sh
 ```

 The script will display what it thinks are the correct values, based on the current working directory and the environment variables (if any).
-It will then request the user to confirm the values and if the response is Y (or any variant like y Yes YES Yeah) it will create the environment configuration variables script used used by other scripts.
+It will then request the user to confirm the values and if the response is Y (or any variant startng with lowercase or uppercase Y, like y Yes YES Yeah) it will create the environment configuration variables script used used by other scripts.

 Here is the transcript of a session: